apache/datafusion/docs/source/specification/roadmap.md

 to provide:

 1. Best-in-class single node query performance
-2. A feature-complete declarative SQL query interface compatible with PostgreSQL
+2. A Declarative SQL query interface compatible with PostgreSQL
-3. A feature-rich procedural interface for creating and running execution plans
+3. A Dataframe API, similar to those offered by Pandas and Spark
-4. High performance, data race free, erogonomic extensibility points at at every layer
+4. A Procedural API for programatically creating and running execution plans

-The
+5. High performance, data race free, erogonomic extensibility points at at every layer

 ## Additional SQL Language Features